sayaneshome/ML_contactmap/README.md

-Overview

-This project implements a 1D Convolutional Neural Network (CNN) to predict protein contact-map classes using tessellation-derived residue-pair features.
-Each sample represents a pair of amino acid residues, along with geometric and structural descriptors extracted from protein tessellation analysis.
-The model learns to classify each residue pair into one of 10 contact categories, reflecting spatial or functional relationships within the protein structure.

-What the Code Does

-Loads tessellation feature data
-The script reads Step1_output.csv, which contains:

-A residue-pair identifier (e.g., GLU-LEU)

-12 numerical tessellation features

-One-hot encoded labels for 10 contact-map classes

-Encodes residue pairs
-The categorical residue-pair strings are converted into numeric IDs using LabelEncoder so they can be used as model input.

-Prepares the dataset

-First 12 columns → input features

-Remaining columns → contact-class labels

-Reshapes inputs to (samples, 12, 1) to match the Conv1D architecture

-Defines a 1D CNN classifier
-The model consists of:

-1 Conv1D layer (64 filters, kernel size 3)

-Flatten layer

-Four Dense layers with ReLU activation

-Softmax output layer for 10 classes

-Random hyperparameter search (100 trials)
-For each iteration, the script randomly samples:

-Learning rate

-Momentum

-Number of neurons in hidden layers

-A new CNN is then trained for each sampled hyperparameter set.

-Trains the CNN
-Each model trains for:

-10 epochs

-Batch size 100

-80/20 train–validation split

-Evaluation utilities included
-A confusion-matrix and per-class accuracy function is implemented but currently unused.

-Purpose

-This pipeline helps identify the best-performing hyperparameter configurations for predicting residue-residue contact categories from tessellation-derived geometric features.
-It serves as a machine-learning module within a broader protein-structure analysis pipeline based on tessellation concepts.
+Protein Contact-Map Prediction from Tessellation Features

+This project implements a 1D Convolutional Neural Network (CNN) to classify residue–residue contact-map categories using tessellation-derived geometric features.
+Each row in the dataset represents a pair of amino acids and its corresponding structural descriptors extracted from protein tessellation analysis.
+The model predicts one of 10 contact classes based on these features.

+📂 Dataset Description

+The input file Step1_output.csv contains:

+Residue pair (e.g., GLU-LEU, ALA-GLY)

+12 tessellation features per residue pair

+One-hot encoded labels for the 10 contact-map classes

+Rows are shuffled at runtime to remove bias.

+🧬 Pipeline Overview
+1. Residue-Pair Encoding

+Residue-pair strings are converted into numeric IDs using LabelEncoder, enabling them to be used as model features.

+2. Feature & Label Preparation

+Features: first 12 numeric columns

+Labels: remaining columns (10-class one-hot vectors)

+Features are reshaped into (samples, 12, 1) for 1D convolution.

+🧠 Model Architecture (1D CNN)
+Input (12 × 1)
+   ↓
+Conv1D (64 filters, kernel size 3, ReLU)
+   ↓
+Flatten
+   ↓
+Dense (N neurons, ReLU)
+Dense (N neurons, ReLU)
+Dense (N neurons, ReLU)
+Dense (N neurons, ReLU)
+   ↓
+Dense (10, Softmax)

+Where N (number of neurons per dense layer) is randomly sampled for each run.

+🎛 Hyperparameter Search

+For each of 100 iterations, the script samples:

+Learning rate: 0 → 0.2

+Momentum: 0 → 1

+Hidden neurons: 10 → 50

+A new CNN is trained using these randomly chosen values.

+🚀 Training

+Optimizer: SGD with Nesterov momentum

+Loss: Categorical crossentropy

+Metrics: Accuracy, Precision

+Epochs: 10

+Batch size: 100

+Validation split: 20%

+Training time for each run is printed.

+📊 Evaluation Utilities

+A helper function (currently commented out) can compute:

+Per-class accuracy

+Confusion matrix

+Overall accuracy

+This can be activated for deeper analysis.

+🎯 Purpose

+This pipeline identifies optimal hyperparameter configurations for predicting protein contact-map categories based on tessellation-derived residue-pair features, forming a key component of a larger protein-structure analysis framework.